-- 1. Horses shall be show at the walk, slow rack, and trail/fast rack. - 2.
-Horses must back easily and stand quietly.
-The Judge may call for the halt on the rail at his/her discretion. - 3.
-Horses will be judged on manners, suitability and performance. - 4.
-Form should not be sacrificed for speed.
+- o Horses shall be show at the walk, slow rack, and trail/fast rack. - o Horses must back easily and stand quietly.
+The Judge may call for the halt on the rail at his/her discretion. - o Horses will be judged on manners, suitability and performance. - o Form should not be sacrificed for speed.